-- Deferred: With the deferred option, you make no payments while in school and during the six-month grace period after leaving school.
+- Deferred: With the deferred option, you make no payments while in school and during the grace period after leaving school.
 After that period of time, you pay principal and interest.

 - Fixed: The fixed option requires you to pay $25 per month while you’re in school and during the grace period.

 Though Sallie Mae has several different loan options, the process for applying is generally the same across the board.
-Primary borrowers or cosigners can start the application process through the lender’s website.
+Primary borrowers or co-signers can start the application process through the lender’s website.

 Here are the main steps to apply for a loan through Sallie Mae:

 - Start the process on Sallie Mae’s website.
-After hitting “Apply for a Loan,” you’ll fill out your loan information and needs, including if you’re a student, cosigner, parent or sponsor, the loan type and school information.
+After clicking “Apply for a Loan,” you’ll provide your loan purpose, school information, name, Social Security number and contact information.